ikucan/pykafarr/README.md

 The data frame contains a column for each field of the message as defined in its Avro schema.
 There is an additional metadata column for the message offset.
 Frames are guaranteed to be homogenous - only messages from one schema will be included in a frame.
 If there is a message schema change the _poll_ will return early.
 Eg: if messages A,A,A,A,A,B,B,B,B,B arrive the _poll(MaxInt, MaxInt)_ will return early with 5 rows of A and 5 rows of B upon the subsequent invocation.
 This behaviour erodes some of the efficiencies if we typically receive messages with mixed schemas, such as A,B,A,B,A,B....

-It should be useful for reading time series data off a Kafka topic into a Pandas frame from python.
-It is very performant - should read and parse 100 000 small messages in under 250ms.

 The c++ part of codebase is fully independent of python and can be used directly from c++ (see example in the cpp directory).
 In that case you are working with Apache::Arrow structures to interface with Kafka. (the Makefile in src/cpp shows how to build).

+#### Performance:
+It should be useful for reading time series data off a Kafka topic into a Pandas frame from python.
+While no time has been spent on optimisations it is already reasonably performant.
+Pykafarr can read and parse 100 000 small messages in under 250ms.
+Note that these numbers are indicative and derived from single-machine tests.
+Reading from a remote kafka topic would change the numbers depending on your network latency and network stack config.

 #### Example: